Tyger375/GiocoPlatform/README.md

 <ol>
   <li>Download the file serverVideoGame.py</li>
   <li>If you've never done this before, install python</li>
-  <li>Open the command prompt, navigate the folder where the file is located, and run the file by simply writing in the command prompt: "python ./serverVideoGame"</li>
+  <li>Open the command prompt, navigate the folder where the file is located, and run the file by simply writing in the command prompt "python ./serverVideoGame"</li>
  </ol>

 If you did it correctly, it should show: